17 Reasons My Favorite Teacher Changed My Life

 Courtesy Terina Nicole Hill

 “One day in sixth-grade art class, my teacher, Mr. Dee, a larger than life man, read the names of the students who had been accepted into an art-and-music focused junior high school across town.
 When he read my name, my life forever changed.
 The local junior high was so bad, I would have had to deal with a dangerous environment of daily fights, stabbings, and shootings.
 Instead, I took three public buses to get across town daily to take two hours of art and honors classes.” —Terina Nicole Hill, designer.
-Don’t miss the 7 secrets teachers know about your kids that you don’t.
+Sometimes teachers know your kids better than you do, especially when it comes to these 7 secrets about your kids.

 He taught her to think her way through anything